Elu007/Elu007/README.md

 - 💬 Ask me about **Java, HTML, CSS, JavaScript, React Js**

-- 🤔 Exploring latest technologies and developing useful web apps
+- 🤔 Exploring **Latest technologies and developing useful web apps**

 - 📫 How to reach me **https://www.linkedin.com/in/sk-elaf-ahmed-bb85b0210/**

-- 🎓 Studying Electronics & Communication Engineering.
+- 🎓 Studying **Electronics & Communication Engineering**

-- ⚡ Fun fact **I am studying engineering but I have more interest in Stock Market and CryptoCurrency**
+- ⚡ Fun fact **I am studying engineering but I have more interest in Finance, Stock Market and CryptoCurrency**